All About Nigerian Dwarf Goats

 A Nigerian Dwarf goat’s conformation is similar to that of the larger dairy goat breeds.
 The parts of the body are in balanced proportion.
 The nose is straight, although there may be a small break or stop at the level of the eyes.
 The ears are upright.
 The coat is soft with short to medium hair.
-Any color or combination of colors is acceptable, although the silver agouti pattern and color is a moderate fault (pygmy goat-specific markings).
+Any color or combination of colors is acceptable, although the silver agouti pattern and color are a moderate fault (Pygmy goat-specific markings).

 The ideal height of Nigerian Dwarf goats is 17″ to 19″ for does with does up to 21″ allowed in the breed standard.
 Ideal height for bucks is 19″ to 21″ with bucks up to 23″ allowed in the breed standard.
 Ideal weight is suggested to be about 75 lbs.
-Animals are disqualified from the show ring for being oversized for the breed standard and/or for other faults: having a curly coat, roman nose, pendulous ears or evidence of myotonia (a breed characteristic of fainting goats).
+Animals are disqualified from the show ring for being oversized for the breed standard and/or for other faults: having a curly coat, roman nose, pendulous ears, or evidence of myotonia (a breed characteristic of fainting goats).

 Nigerian Dwarf Goat Temperament

-Dwarf goats are gentle, lovable and playful.
-Their calm, even temperament, and engaging personalities make them suitable companions for all, including children, the disabled and the elderly.
+Dwarf goats are gentle, lovable, and playful.
+Their calm, even temperament, and engaging personalities make them suitable companions for all, including children, the disabled, and the elderly.
 Even breeding bucks are handled easily.
 They make wonderful pets and great animal projects for young children in 4H or FFA.
 Breeders of other types of goats find their Dwarfs blend in with the rest of their herd and do not need special quarters; just adequate fencing to contain them because of their small size.
 Many Nigerian Dwarf goats share pastures peacefully with other livestock such as cattle, horses, llamas, and donkeys.
-In fact, they will often improve a pasture by removing brambles, undergrowth (including weeds) and ivy (even poison ivy) that other livestock won’t eat.
+In fact, they will often improve a pasture by removing brambles, undergrowth (including weeds), and ivy (even poison ivy) that other livestock won’t eat.

 Goats should be kept in clean pens free of dampness, drafts, and pests like flies and rodents.
 They also require adequate fencing due to their small size.
 Nigerian Dwarf goats should not be housed in airtight buildings; they need to have ventilation for optimum health.
 For one to just a few goats, many owners find that an oversized dog house or two does the job.
 Pens or houses should be kept clean with fresh hay or straw for bedding.
 Many owners find that providing a few “toys” for the goats provides them with hours of caprine entertainment.
-Tree stumps, rocks or large cable spools are great for “king of the mountain” games and jumping.
+Tree stumps, rocks, or large cable spools are great for “king of the mountain” games and jumping.
 Just be sure to keep them away from the fence to avoid giving herd escape artists means to roam your neighborhood!

 Breeding Nigerian Dwarf Goats

-Dwarf goats breed year round.
+Dwarf goats breed year-round.
 Many owners breed their does three times in two years, giving the doe at least a 6-month break.
 Of course, this is a personal choice for each breeder.
 The gestation period for a doe is 145 to 153 days.
 For the most part, Nigerian Dwarfs are a hearty breed with few kidding problems.
 New babies average about 2 pounds at birth but grow quickly.
 Watch out for those little bucks!
 Bucklings can be fertile at as young as 7 weeks of age.
 Make sure you wean does and bucks separately to help you avoid unintentional breeding.

 Does can be bred at 7-8 months of age if they have reached a mature size.
 Some breeders prefer to wait until they are at least one year or older.
 Dwarfs does can have several kids at a time, three and four being common with some quintuplet births occurring.
 Dwarfs are generally good mothers able to take care of their babies should you leave them to do the raising of the kids.
 They can also provide a surprising amount of milk for their size if you decide you are interested in goat milk or making goat cheese.